The maryland delegation

 district 7 - U.s. Rep. kweisi mfume (d)

 U.S. Representative Kweisi MFume served five terms in Congress from 1987 to 1996 leaving to run unsuccessfully for the U.S. Senate against eventual incumbent Ben Cardin.
 He returned to the House in 2020 upon the death of Elijah Cummings.
 A graduate of Morgan State University with a Master’s degree from Johns Hopkins University, Mfume is married and the father of six.
-Congressman Mfume now in his seventh term in the House serves on the Oversight and Government Reform Committee, the Small Business Committee, and the Education and Labor Committee.
+Congressman Mfume now in his eighth term in the House serves on the Oversight and Government Reform Committee and the Foreign Affairs Committee.

 Thomas Take: Safe Bet Democrat